datnguyen312/BCGDV_Devops_Challenge/README.md

   - Self-cleaning and self-healing
   - Logging native to the platforms
 - Secondly, A Jenkins instance will need to be installed.
 This tool will help with build and deployment automation via declarative syntext; pipeline-as-a-code.
 See start.sh file for instructions on how to start jenkins
+- Thirdly, create a webhook in github repo that on a push event will trigger a build in Jenkins.
+Webhook URL format = "YourJenkinsURL/github-webhook/""

 # References
 1. See https://github.com/shazChaudhry/vagrant repo for instructions on how to create Ubuntu VMs using Vagrant and how to start Portainer for local testing